 Essentially, the vulnerability assessment is an automated scan used to identify vulnerabilities while a penetration test aims to exploit those vulnerabilities to get a deeper understanding of the holes in your defences.

-Let’s look at each option:
+Let’s look at each option in more detail:

 What is a vulnerability assessment?